kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ![Kiwix-Zimit-montage](https://user-images.githubusercontent.com/4304337/173221055-08fd27ba-5990-4e13-9286-c11e4595d43a.png)

 This app only comes packaged with a small sample ZIM archve containing a collection of summary articles from Wikipedia on the topic of Climate Change (`<<zim>>`, <<date>>).
 A separate (free) download is required to get other content: see Download Library on Configuration page.
 For what's new, see the changes listed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/master/CHANGELOG.md).
-Builds are provided for 32bit and 64bit editions of Windows and Linux (tested on Ubuntu, Debian and OpenSUSE - but see instructions below).
+Builds are provided for 32bit and 64bit editions of Windows and Linux (tested on Ubuntu, Debian, Fedora and OpenSUSE - but see instructions below).
 ARM is supported via the UWP app.

 **MS Store status: IN CERTIFICATION**
 **Winget status: IN CERTIFICATION**